NOAA-PSL/ufs_apps/README.md

 the user first submit an issue and that the fork naming conventions follow those listed below.

-- `docs/user_fork_name`: Documenation additions and/or corrections for the UFS applications.
+- `docs/user_fork_name`: Documentation additions and/or corrections for the UFS applications.

 - `feature/user_fork_name`: Additions, enhancements, and/or upgrades for the UFS applications.